-- complete e-books
+- Complete e-books

-- textos paralelos (parallel texts, bilingual readers with text in English and Spanish side-by-side)
+- Textos paralelos (parallel texts, bilingual readers with text in English and Spanish side-by-side)

 - Spanish news with transcripts and quizzes

-- free quizzes on vocabulary and book content
+- Free quizzes on vocabulary and book content

 Amazon has a reputation for making everything you could possibly want available at your fingertips, either to access online or have delivered straight to your home.

-- Amazon Prime — Free delivery on many items, plus access to Kindle and Prime Streaming for movies, music and more excellent audio.
+- Amazon Prime: Free delivery on many items, plus access to Kindle and Prime Streaming for movies, music and more excellent audio

 Audible and Kindle are more interconnected than you might have known.
 You can use Whispersync and Immersion Reading to sync up your e-books and audiobooks.

 This course offers 30-minute podcasts about Spain and the countries of Latin America—all in Spanish.

-It’s a platform that helps Spanish-speaking podcasters monetize their work, which means it’ll get you farther than the most well-known podcasts.
-There are more voices to discover here!
+It’s a platform that helps Spanish-speaking podcasters monetize their work, which means it’ll get you farther than the most well-known shows for one simple fact:

-16. Ecos del Balón
+25. Ecos del Balón

 Soccer addicts and sports fans of all breeds will enjoy the Ecos del Balón podcast, where—as the podcast’s tagline says—the ball is the protagonist.